wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-introduction-delivering-virtual-events-using-microsoft-teams-microsoft-365/includes/make-events-accessible-inclusive.md

         </div>

-        To add alt text to object in Microsoft PowerPoint, right click then select **Edit Alt Text**.
-The pop out provides guidance, add one or two detailed sentences.
+        To add alt text to an object in Microsoft PowerPoint, right click and select Edit Alt Text.
+The pop out provides guidance to add one or two detailed sentences.

     :::column-end:::
     :::column span="2":::
-        Alt text helps people with screen readers to understand the images you use, and the content of your slides.
-Every image in your slide should have alt text, consider grouping individual shapes so that you can describe the slide as a whole.
-If an object has no meaning mark it as decorative.
+        Alt text helps people with screen readers to understand the images you use and the content of your slides.
+Every image in your slide should have alt text and consider grouping individual shapes so that you can describe the slide as a whole.
+If an object has no meaning, mark it as decorative.

         <div align="center">